JupiterOne-Archives/docs-old/guides/configure-sso-integration.md

 **Viewing the SAML Response**

-In order to view the SAML response, browser plugins can be used to capture the POST to `/saml2/idpresponse`.
+To view the SAML response, you can use browser plugins to capture the POST to `/saml2/idpresponse`.
-For example in the Chrome browser the plugin [SAML-tracer](https://chrome.google.com/webstore/detail/saml-tracer/mpdajninpobndbfcldcmbpnnbhibjmch?hl=en) can be used to decode and view the SAML response and therefore the SAML attribute statement.
+For example, in the Chrome browser the plugin, you can use [SAML-tracer](https://chrome.google.com/webstore/detail/saml-tracer/mpdajninpobndbfcldcmbpnnbhibjmch?hl=en) to decode and view the SAML response and, therefore, the SAML attribute statement.

-Here is an example of what SAML-tracer looks like after following a login by SSO.
-Notice the `SAML` tab is active to view the XML.
+Here is an example of what SAML-tracer looks like after logging in by SSO.
+The `SAML` tab is active to view the XML.
-Calls that have SAML will also be marked with a yellow `SAML` tag on the right of the http request.
+Calls that have SAML are also marked with a yellow `SAML` tag on the right of the HTTP request.

 ![SAML-tracer](../assets/saml-tracer-example.png)